Register for an Upcoming Information Session

 The majority of the ELED courses will meet once per week on Mason’s Fairfax campus or will be blended with a mix of on-campus and online instruction.
 Occasionally, a class may be scheduled to take place in one of our PDS Network schools.
 Courses will require 15 hours of observation in the field, enabling students to be immersed in a classroom setting throughout their time in the program.
 Students will be assigned to a specific school and classroom teacher in our PDS Network for completion of these field hours.

-Elementary education students engage in a year-long (YL) or semester-long (SL) internship experience (student teaching).
+Elementary education students engage in a year-long (YL) or semester-long (SL) traditional internship experience (student teaching).
 Students who do the SL internship must complete an additional 3-credit elective to earn the required 39 credits to graduate.
 Just like with field work, internship placements are made by the program in a PDS Network school.

 On rare occasions, a student will obtain a job as a lead teacher prior to finishing the program.
 In this case, a student would complete a semester-long, on-the-job (OTJ) internship in lieu of traditional student teaching.